Current Graduate Students

 MA in Women's, Gender and Sexuality Studies

 Research Interets: Fat studies and fat liberation, Black and Indigenous feminisms, trans* inclusive reproductive justice, media and film studies, and postcolonial antiracism praxis.

 Research Interests: Intersections of race, gender and religion.

-Joint MA in Anthropology and Women's, Gender, and Sexuality Studies
+Joint MA in Anthropology & Women's, Gender and Sexuality Studies

-Joint MA in English and Women's, Gender, and Sexuality Studies
+Joint MA in English & Women's, Gender and Sexuality Studies

-Joint MA in Sociology and Women’s, Gender, and Sexuality Studies
+Joint MA in passing in Music & Women’s, Gender and Sexuality Studies